ASSOCIATE PROFESSOR EMERITA

 Dr. Cotterill has received a Newcombe Dissertation Fellowship; a Fulbright Grant to teach in Pescara, Italy; a Huntington Library Short-Term Fellowship; and a University of Missouri Research Board Grant.

-At Missouri S&T, Dr. Cotterill teaches Shakespeare as well as other literature courses, including world literature.
-She is the faculty advisor of Missouri S&T's literary magazine, Southwinds.
+At Missouri S&T, Dr. Cotterill taught Shakespeare as well as other literature courses, including world literature.
+She was the faculty advisor of Missouri S&T's literary magazine, Southwinds.